cyschneck/cyschneck/README.md

 *Try it Out:*

-A basic flask application is running at [cyschneck.pythonanywhere.com](http://cyschneck.pythonanywhere.com/) to demonstrate the functionality for star-chart-spherical-projection and muller-eot python packages
+A basic Flask application is running at [cyschneck.pythonanywhere.com](http://cyschneck.pythonanywhere.com/) as a front-end to to demonstrate the functionality of the  star-chart-spherical-projection and muller-eot Python packages

 **History Survival Guide** ⚗️👩🏽‍🚀🧮👨🏽‍🚀🔭